Gen Atem: Work

 Gen Atem's work includes political graffiti and color attacks in public space, illegal works on subway cars and buildings, freely improvised painting actions, sculptures, paintings, art performances, musical compositions, and literature.
 His visual art works have been exhibited in museums and galleries in New York City, Paris, Amsterdam, Berlin, Zurich, Bregenz, Istanbul, and Tokyo.
 Some of his works are in public collections.

+On the occasion of the Urban art biennial 2024, Gen Atem, together with Miriam Bossard, created a political graffiti performance at the UNESCO World Heritage site “Völklingen Ironworks.”
+Using fist-sized pieces of coal, he wrote 3–5 meter tall letters in a circle around a building, forming the sentence loop “…always further to the right and always further to the right and…”.
+In doing so, he addressed and criticized political movements that are increasingly shifting to the right.
+Miriam Bossard, on the other hand, took on the role of the denier of history: she continuously wiped away the writing and attempted to erase this history by pouring buckets of water over it.
+Finally, a forensic expert secured traces of the remaining coal dust.
+From this dust, Gen Atem and Miriam Bossard created a paint emulsion, with which they painted a large black dot on a column of the Historical Museum at the UNESCO World Heritage site “Völklinger Ironworks.”
+The dot serves as a lasting memorial: it symbolizes the missing period in the endless sentence loop and is meant to put an end to the rightward drift.
+The art action was documented in the book Always Right, with the foreword written by Swiss Councilor Franziska Roth.

 Commissioned by Dieter Kägi, Gen Atem conceived, choreographed and produced, together with the artist S213, a multi-media opera to the musical composition Pictures at an Exhibition by Modest Mussorgsky in the version by Maurice Ravel.
 It was premiered on September 2, 2021 together with the Biel Solothurn Symphony Orchestra conducted by Kaspar Zehnder.
 While Mussorgsky’s composition was based on pictures by the artist Viktor Hartmann the two artists Gen Atem and S213 reversed the process and created a visual and multi-media work to the music of Mussorgsky.
 The result is a work that combines classical music and the various elements of Hip hop such as graffiti, scratching and breakdancing.